ros2/ros2_documentation/source/Tutorials/Actions/Writing-an-Action-Server-Python.rst

     :lines: 1-37
     :emphasize-lines: 1,23,24,27-31,36

-After restarting the action server, we can confirm that feedback is now published by using the command line tool with the ``--feedback`` option:
+After rebuilding our package and restarting the action server, we can confirm that feedback is now published by using the command line tool with the ``--feedback`` option:

 .. code-block:: bash